FAQs (Frequently Asked Questions)

 I'm interested in bareboat chartering.
 How will this course help?

-What is the Canadian Yachting Assoc.
-Coastal Navigation Standard?
+What is the Sail Canada "Basic Coastal Navigation Standard"?

 Are there any prerequisites to this course?